ptsteadman/notebook/stories/a-quiet-new-voice.md

 of 'being'.
 At work, she was starting to lead a fairly considerable team, and felt competent almost al of the time.

-In the past year I think I have undergone a shift from a mode of "becoming" to a mode of "being".
-As a child and young adult, I focused mostly on potentials: who I would be when I grew up, and the memories I was creating.
-Insofar as things happened in real life, I was mostly interested in them as auguries of a distant, glittering future.
-The fantasy world was perhaps rightly more important, and I leaped into relationships when my world intersected with someone else's.
-But in 2015, entropy started to creep into my life.
-Since then, every month has started to "count frantically and seems a cudgel in a fight for happiness against time".
-(Thanks Alina for that quote!)

-The onset of this sort of reality has been no surprise: I feel my parents and education prepared me well, and I am by no means caught off guard.
-My friends and I seem to be facing the challenges of life with some grace, rigor, and aplomb.
-The shift to "becoming" from "being" comes with many pleasures, as anyone who has ever successfully played their role in the American workplace knows.
-There's an eurphoria to the working lunch, the appropriate paycheck, the clean apartment.
-These things aren't trivial at all.

-"Being" seems to require both humility and arbitrary confidence.
-I have thought a lot about shame, which is both a barrier to being, and a cornerstone of being.
-Shame is a very human feeling, key to our ability to focus our efforts, but extremely toxic in fragile moments.
-Shame tells us to stop, for better or worse, but it can also motivate us to fix things. ???

 Went to ocean with her colleagues
 Seawater rushing quickly under her feet